We want to help you find ways to pay for your law education. The average financial aid package for the 2013-2014 school year was $27,500.

 See What Scholarships We Offer

-Contact your Admissions Representative to discuss what scholarships you may be eligible for and to apply for scholarships.
+Contact your Admissions Counselor to discuss what scholarships you may be eligible for and to apply for scholarships.

 Prospective students who have been dismissed from a law school are not eligible for merit-based scholarships.